THIS DATE IN HISTORY: Nov. 18

 On the same night, the Montreal Canadiens make the Forum their permanent home, though they lose 2-1 to the Ottawa Senators.
 The Forum remains their home for 70 years.

-1930: Lorne Chabot becomes the first goaltender in NHL history to start a season with three consecutive shutouts when the Toronto Maple Leafs defeat the Montreal Maroons 3-0.
+1930: Lorne Chabot becomes the first goalie in NHL history to start a season with three consecutive shutouts when the Toronto Maple Leafs defeat the Montreal Maroons 3-0.
 The three straight shutouts match Chabot's total in the other 34 games he plays that season.

 1991: Mark Recchi, a 2017 inductee into the Hockey Hall of Fame, has a six-point game, including his first NHL hat trick, to help the Pittsburgh Penguins defeat the Quebec Nordiques 7-3 at Le Colisee.
 Kevin Stevens also scores three goals for the Penguins.

 2010: Steven Stamkos scores three goals and sets up another, helping the Tampa Bay Lightning defeat the Philadelphia Flyers 8-7 at Wells Fargo Center.
 The teams combine for nine goals in the first period and five more in the second before Nate Thompson scores the game-winner 5:19 into the third.
-The 15 goals are the most in an NHL game since the Calgary Flames defeated the Lightning 9-6 on Dec.
+The 15 goals are the most in an NHL game since the Calgary Flames defeat the Lightning 9-6 on Dec.
 13, 2007.

 2014: The Nashville Predators set their single-game record for goals by defeating the Maple Leafs 9-2 at Air Canada Centre.
 Forward Taylor Beck scores two goals for Nashville, and defenseman Shea Weber has three assists.